hasindu2008/slow5tools/docs/commands.md

 *  `-c, --compress compression_type`:
    Specifies the compression method used for BLOW5 output. `compression_type` can be `none` for uncompressed binary or `zlib` for zlib-based compression [default value: zlib].
 This option is only valid for BLOW5.
 *  `-o FILE`, `--output FILE`:
-   Outputs data to FILE [default value: stdout]
+   Outputs data to FILE [default value: stdout].
+This can auto detect the output format from the file extension.
 * `-K, --batchsize`:
          The batch size.
 This is the number of records on the memory at once [default value: 4096].
 An increased batch size improves multi-threaded performance at cost of higher RAM.
 * `-t, --threads INT`: